 ✔ Quick implementation

-⇨ At Usercentrics our Customer Success Team and Tech Team work continuously together to ensure seamless operation and enable any bugs or errors to be resolved quickly and efficiently.
+⇨ Usercentrics’ experienced Customer Success and Tech Teams work closely together at all times to ensure seamless operations and ensure any bugs or errors are quickly and efficiently resolved.

 ✔ Always legally up to date

-⇨ Usercentrics does not, however, offer legal advice because the implementation of concrete provisions is ultimately the responsibility of the company itself and/or its data protection officer or legal department.
-That said, we are always here for you with any questions regarding legal changes and their implementation through the CMP.
-We always have our eyes on current developments and create appropriate features in advance so that you can make appropriate changes to your CMP on time, based on the new legal requirements.
+⇨ Implementation of concrete provisions is ultimately the responsibility of each company and/or its data protection officer or legal department.
+So Usercentrics does not offer legal advice.
+However, we ensure that our CMP is always up to date, and we are always here for you regarding any questions about legal changes, their potential impact on your business, or their implementation in the CMP.
+We are vigilant about legal and technical developments, and build useful features in advance so that you can make appropriate changes to your CMP quickly, easily, and customized to your business needs.

-Investment in SaaS software not only gives you access to software but also the technical know-how and – especially relevant in the case of Consent Management – the legal know-how behind it.
+Investment in a SaaS solution not only gives you access to software but also the technical and legal know-how to use it optimally.
+This is especially valuable when working toward compliance through Consent Management.

-⇨ With every Usercentrics CMP package our customers receive, for example, access to our comprehensive database of legal texts with more than 1,000 technologies containing all legally relevant information (such as scope, purpose, place and duration of processing) in addition to data processing services.
-This is regularly updated by our own team which was created for this very purpose.
-Furthermore, we consult and guide our customers with the opt-in optimisation, offer the opportunity to conduct targeted AB testing and regular performance reports.
+⇨ With every Usercentrics CMP package our customers receive access to our comprehensive database of legal texts.
+This covers more than 1,000 technologies and contains all legally relevant information, such as scope, purpose, place and duration of processing, in addition to data processing services.
+The database is regularly updated by our specialized team.
+We also consult with and guide our customers with opt-in optimization, offer opportunities to conduct targeted A/B testing, and provide regular performance reports.

-In addition to legal and regulatory requirements, new industry standards such as the IAB TCF 2.0 will play an even greater role in the future.
-A good Consent Management tool must be capable of technically supporting these complex standards.
+In addition to legal and regulatory requirements, new industry standards such as the IAB’s TCF 2.0 will play an even greater role in the future.
+A good Consent Management solution must be capable of technically supporting these complex standards.

-In the case of TCF 2.0, this means that in future personalised advertising run via technology providers who have committed themselves to the framework will only be permitted when a sound legal basis can be reliably ascertained.
-This must be transmitted in the form of a special consent-ID, the IAB Transparency & Consent String (TC String), which can only be created by an IAB certified Consent Management tool.
+In the case of TCF 2.0, this means that in the future, running personalized advertising will only be permitted via technology providers who have committed themselves to the framework, and when a sound legal basis can be reliably ascertained.
+This will have to be transmitted in the form of a special consent ID, the IAB Transparency & Consent String (TC String), which can only be created by an IAB-certified Consent Management tool.

-⇨ We can only speculate about the relevancy of these industry standards in the future.
-What is certain is that advertisers must be prepared for all eventualities in order to protect their advertising revenues.
-At Usercentrics, we are also leaving nothing to chance in this area and are, for example, currently getting our CMP certified by the IAB as part of a lengthy process.
+⇨ We can speculate about the relevance and direction industry standards in the future.
+But what is certain now is that advertisers must be prepared for all eventualities in order to protect their advertising revenues and the trust of customer relationships.
+Usercentrics’ CMP is certified by the IAB, so it’s a wise choice.

 ✔ Audit-proof data storage and documentation

-A Consent Management tool not only fulfils the task of obtaining and managing consent, but also documents it without leaving any gaps.
-Should you receive a warning or an audit by the data protection authority, website operators must be able to present the consent history of its users according to the GDPR.
+A Consent Management solution not only fulfils the task of obtaining and managing consent, but also seamlessly documents it.
+Should you receive a warning or an audit by a data protection authority, website operators must be able to present the consent history of their users, per the GDPR.

-Various data points should be recorded here e.g. time stamp, user agent or the version of the consent text.
+Various data points need to be recorded, e.g. time stamp, user agent, or the version of the consent text.
 Placed URL calls should also be logged in order to prove that no cookies were run before consent was obtained.

-⇨ Sensitive data requires special protection.
-The Usercentrics CMP saves and manages user consent in an audit-proof manner and at the highest data protection standards thanks to its use of a SOC-1/2 and ISO certified infrastructure.
+⇨ Sensitive personal data requires special protection.
+The Usercentrics CMP saves and manages user consents in an audit-proof manner and to the highest data protection standards.
 Additionally, we also guarantee the strict separation of consent data from other business data through our CMP.

-⇨ At Usercentrics, we work daily with more than 60 experts from the legal, tech and customer success areas to continuously develop and optimise our Consent Management tool.
-We have been supporting large concerns, small to medium size companies and the smallest enterprises for over two years on their way to GDPR compliance.
-Benefit from our expertise, place the matter of Consent Management in our hands and get back time and resources for that which you do best – your core business.
+⇨ At Usercentrics, every day we work with more than 60 experts from the legal, tech and customer success teams to continuously develop and optimize our Consent Management Platform (CMP).
+We have been supporting large enterprises, small to medium-size companies and the earliest startups for over two years in achieving GDPR compliance and understanding the complexities of data protection more broadly.
+Benefit from our expertise, place the complexities of Consent Management in our hands and use your valuable time and resources for what you do best – your core business.